infobloxopen/terraform-provider-infoblox/website/docs/index.html.markdown

 * The provider only allows creation of network views.
 Deletion of network views is not supported.
 * The provider supports only Create , Read and Delete for networks/CIDRs .
 Updating a network is not supported.
-* If the provider is used to allocate IPs to VMs using other providers, please use the 2 resource blocks `ip_allocation` and `ip_association`. [examples](https://github.com/terraform-providers/terraform-provider-infoblox/tree/master/examples) for using the Infoblox provider are shown.
+* If the provider is used to allocate IPs to VMs using other providers, please use the 2 resource blocks `ip_allocation` and `ip_association`.
+[Examples](https://github.com/terraform-providers/terraform-provider-infoblox/tree/master/examples) for using the Infoblox provider are provided.
 * Using the `ip_allocation` block , you can create either a Reservation, Fixed address, or Host Record.
 To create a host record please look at the `ip_allocation` resource documentation for detailed instructions.
 * If the provider is not used with any other providers, just use the `ip_allocation` block to allocate IPs. `ip_allocation` supports complete CRUD operations.
 * `ip_association` block is used to update the properties of VMs.
 If you are not using the provider with other providers to deploy VMs and allocate IPs from NIOS, ignore this block.
-* The provider supports create, Read and Delete for A,PTR,CNAME Records.
+* The provider supports Create, Read and Delete for A,PTR,CNAME Records.
 Update functionality is not supported.

 ## Additional Note

 The provider is designed keeping in mind the cloud network automation aspects of NIOS.
 If you don't have a cloud license installed in NIOS please add the below EAs manually.

-In the Grid Manager, go to Administration > Extensible Attributes and add the following EA's:
+In the Grid Manager, go to Administration > Extensible Attributes and add the following EAs:

 * `VM Name` as string
 * `VM ID` as string